voxpupuli/crafty/README.md

 # on ARM64 set the platform, on AMD64 you might drop it
 docker run -it --network crafty-oss --platform linux/amd64 ghcr.io/betadots/pdc:development puppet agent -t
 ```

+### puppet/ha

+In our [puppet/ha](puppet/ha) configuration, we have established a robust infrastructure consisting of a Certificate Authority (CA) server and three Puppet compile servers.
+To ensure high availability and efficient distribution of workloads, we've incorporated a NGINX load balancer.
+Additionally, there's a dedicated test node for thorough testing and validation.

+For a comprehensive understanding of our setup, please refer to the detailed information provided in the dedicated [README.md](puppet/ha/README.md).

 ## How to release a container